smhatc/js-rock-paper-scissors/README.md

 - This is a simple Rock, Paper, Scissors game made with HTML, CSS, and JavaScript.
 - The player chooses rock, paper, or scissors.
 - The computer makes a random choice.
-- The winner is displayed in a message
+- The winner is displayed in a message.

 ## 🚀 Getting Started